 Black Forest Road is classified as a Principal Arterial to serve as the primary corridor for travel in the area between Woodmen and Old Ranch roads.
-Because development continues rapidly, the City of Colorado Springs has initiated a Corridor Widening Study establish an implementation plan to meet current and future capacity needs.
-It will enable the City to move forward with future project design phases as funding become available for needed improvements and widening of the three-mile segment of Black Forest Road.
+As development continues rapidly, the City of Colorado Springs has initiated a Corridor Widening Study.
+The study establishes an implementation plan to meet current and future capacity needs.
+It enables the City to move forward with future project design phases as funding becomes available for needed improvements and widening of Black Forest Road for this three-mile segment.

 - Erosion mitigation of Cottonwood Creek in the project area and the channel south of Research Parkway

 The project largely is within the City of Colorado Springs with a portion in El Paso County.
 There have been ongoing discussions between the City and El Paso County to transfer county ownership of Black Forest Road from Wooden Road to Old Ranch Road to the City.
 Currently, the City of Colorado Springs has jurisdiction along Black Forest Road primarily south of Research Parkway, with the exception of the west side of Black Forest Road from Vollmer to Cowpoke roads.
 El Paso County has jurisdiction along with the remainder of Black Forest Road.

 Question: What short-term plans is the City considering to address traffic backups along Black Forest Road occurring from the stop signs at Cowpoke Road and Research Parkway?